A Jedi's Fight - A Star Wars Fan Fiction Story

 "Good luck down there, general Solo," Madine said and closed the special frequency.

-"Must be the guy Wedge mentioned.
+"It could be the guy Wedge mentioned.
 Admiral Vestor asked Wedge to assist him looking for one of his men," Leia said.

 Luke shook his head.

-"An imperial spy," Leia said.
+"An Coruscant spy," Leia said.

 "What makes you think so, kid?"
 Han commented.